 Yet one more favorite Maharashtrian snack is the Kothimbir Vadi.
 Kothimbir is the Marathi word for coriander leaves.

-The vadis can be steamed in a cooker or pan like we do for khaman dhokla.
+The Kothimbir Vadis can be steamed in a cooker or pan like we do for khaman dhokla.
 But I steamed the batter in the microwave oven.
 I pan fried the vadis instead of shallow or deep frying.

 When I have to make steamed snacks like vadis or dhoklas, i prefer the microwave oven.
 It is less of the pots and pans to clean and is hassle free. plus quick too.